 You know why SEO is so effective for SaaS?
 It’s predictable, easy to scale, and can provide exponential growth.
 SEO will help you break away from the addiction of paid ads as well.

 That way, you’ll end up putting your marketing budget to better and more efficient use.
 Here are the top 4 reasons you should start using SEO for SaaS.

 1. Predictable + Scalable + Exponential SaaS SEO Growth

 The beautiful thing about SEO is that it’s predictable.
 Other advertising methods, such as affiliate marketing and PPC, are often wildly unpredictable.

-- You may bring in tons of sales with a rockstar affiliate – and then everything goes cold.
+- You may bring in tons of sales with affiliate links – and then everything goes cold.